-Whole chicken is the most frequently consumed poultry in the world.
+The most frequently consumed poultry in the world is chicken.
 It is not only a Sunday roast favourite for the entire family, but also packed full of nutrition.
-Chicken is a highly affordable and versatile everyday ingredient that you eat at home.
+Moreover, chicken is a highly affordable and versatile everyday ingredient that you eat at home.
 You can find chicken on restaurant menus of different cuisines.
 It is not only a popular white meat, but also a high quality lean protein.
 Chicken is low in fats and calories, making it an outstanding substitute for red meat.

 Furthermore, Chicken is a superb source of essential minerals such phosphorous and selenium.
 It is also a fantastic source of choline and the B group of vitamins.
 Including vitamins B3 (niacin), B5 (pantothenic acid), B6, B2 (riboflavin), and B1 (thiamine).
 Chicken is also excellent for zinc, iron, potassium, magnesium, iodine, vitamins D, B7 (Biotin), A and B9 (Folate).
 It also has some amount of vitamin E.

 Overall, the health benefits of whole chicken include:

 - Help build and maintain muscles;

 - Supporting heart health and lower the risk of cardiovascular diseases;

 - Providing common cold and flu relief;

 - Reducing Premenstrual Syndrome or PMS symptoms; and

 - Having a calming effect that helps to lower stress levels and elevate moods.